Density matrix of chaotic quantum systems: summary

 \section{summary}

-We summarize our results.
-NESSH assumes a universal form of the density matrix in the eigenbasis of the Hamiltonian of a quantum chaotic system.
-The main assumption of NESSH is given in Eq.~(\ref{NESSHt}).
-The diagonal element of the density matrix $\rho_{\alpha\alpha}$ is a Gaussian function, with the mean $\mu_s$ and the variance $\sigma^2_s$ determined by the initial state.
-The off-diagonal elements $\rho_{\alpha\beta}$ are random numbers with a universal distribution.
-Its standard deviation is dubbed the dynamical characteristic function, which governs the real-time dynamics of the system according to Eq.~(\ref{de2q}).
-For a typical initial state that thermalizes in the long-time limit, the dynamical characteristic function exhibits a plateau at low frequencies but an exponential decay at high frequencies.
+In summary, the numerics support that the density matrix in the spin lattice models can be expressed as Eq.~\eqref{NESSH}.
+The diagonal element $\rho_{\alpha\alpha}$ fluctuates around a Gaussian function with the fluctuation vanishing in thermodynamic limit.
+The off-diagonal elements $\rho_{\alpha\beta}$ are random numbers which have the stable distribution.
+The variance of $\rho_{\alpha\beta}$, i.e. the squared dynamical characteristic function, exhibits a plateau at low frequencies but an exponential decay at high frequencies.

-We provide the numerical evidence of NESSH in two chaotic spin models - the 2D transverse field Ising model and the 1D disordered XXZ model.
-The numerics for these two models is consistent with the prediction of NESSH, both for the diagonal and off-diagonal elements.
-Furthermore, we show how to reach ETH from the assumptions of NESSH by factorizing the observable matrix elements into the density matrix elements and the expectation value of observable in the natural basis.
-By using the assumptions of NESSH, we show that the diagonal element of the observable matrix changes smoothly with energy, which explains why thermalization happens.